 We are involved in various legal proceedings arising in the normal course of business.
 Although the outcomes of these legal proceedings are inherently difficult to predict, we do not expect the resolution of these other legal proceedings to have a material adverse effect on our financial position, results of operations, or cash flow.
-During the first six months of 2015, there have been no material changes to the information provided in the section captioned "Part I, Item 3, Legal Proceedings" from our Annual Report on Form 10-K for the year ended December 31, 2014.
+There have been no material changes to the information provided in the section captioned "Part I, Item 3, Legal Proceedings" in our Annual Report on Form 10-K for the year ended December 31, 2014.